-bronze sculpture "Nymph who goes down to the bath", after Etienne Maurice Falconet
+Bronze sculpture "Nymph descending to the bath", after Étienne Maurice Falconet

-Bronze sculpture with brown patina representing a Nymph going down to the bath after the famous marble by Etienne-Maurice Falconet, presented at the Salon of 1757.
-This model, inspired by a painting by François Lemoyne, exudes all the grace and discreet sensuality of the Antique.
-Leaning on a tree trunk, the naked young woman holds a drape in her hands.
+Brown patina bronze sculpture of a Nymph bathing after the famous marble by Etienne-Maurice Falconet, presented at the Salon of 1757.
+This model, inspired by a painting by François Lemoyne, exudes all the grace and discreet sensuality of the Antique period.
+Leaning on a tree trunk, the nude young woman holds a drapery in her hands.
 This charming statue of a bather rests on a square base in brown patinated bronze.
-Work attributed to the 19th century French School.
-The original marble by Falconet is exhibited in the Louvre since 1855.
+Attributed to the French school of the 19th century.
+The original marble by Falconet has been on display at the Louvre since 1855.

 A new feminine ideal

-In the 17th century Falconet, inspired by the painting "The Bather" by Lemoyne, defined a feminine canon that would permeate his later works.
-Among the attributes of this canon of beauty, we find the narrow hips, the small and high chest, the drooping shoulders, the triangular face, the fine smile but also the median stripe, a hairstyle inspired by Antiquity which pleased Mrs. Du Barry so much that she asked to be portrayed in this way.
+In the 17th century, Falconet, inspired by Lemoyne's painting "La Baigneuse", defined a feminine canon that would permeate his later works.
+Among the attributes of this canon of beauty are narrow hips, small, high breasts, sloping shoulders, a triangular face and a fine smile, as well as the median parting, a hairstyle inspired by Antiquity that so appealed to Madame Du Barry that she asked to have her portrait painted in this style.

 Dim: W: 21cm, D: 20cm, H: 60cm.